rafaelxero/jrlutil/README.md

 # jrlutil
 A set of scripts for installing the jrl software suite.

-First, modify `config.sh` if you want to use different build specifications than the defaults provided.
+First, copy `config.sh.sample` into `config.sh` and modify it if you want to use different build specifications than the defaults provided.

 For the initial installation do:
 `./install.sh`